OHDSI/TheBookOfOhdsi/PopulationLevelEstimation.md

 **Test each covariate for correlation with the target assignment?** If any covariate has an unusually high correlation (either positive or negative), this will throw an error.
 This avoids lengthy calculation of a propensity model only to discover complete separation.
 Finding very high univariate correlation allows you to review the covariate to determine why it has high correlation and whether it should be dropped.

+**Use regularization when fitting the model?** The standard procedure is to include many covariates (typically more than 10,000) in the propensity model.
+In order to fit such models some regularization is required.
+If only a few hand-picked covariates are included, it is also possible to fit the model without regularization.

 Figure \@ref(fig:psSettings) shows our choices for this study.
 Note that we select variable-ratio matching by setting the maximum number of people to match to 100.

 <div class="figure" style="text-align: center">